Best Cave Diving Destinations - Bluewater Dive Travel

 Krabi is 800km from Bangkok and 170km from Phuket.
 Visitors can fly internationally to Bangkok's Suvarnabhumi Airport (BKK) and then take a domestic flight to Krabi Airport (KBV).
 Thailand's excellent road network also makes travel by bus or car very easy.

-Krabi is a popular tourist destination boasting plenty of beaches and islands and a wide range of accommodation, from hostels through to high-end resorts.
+Krabi is a popular tourist destination boasting plenty of beaches and islands and a wide range of accommodations, from hostels to high-end resorts.

 Temperature: 73 to 84oF (23 to 29oC) in the summer.